 Being able to work from home offered the space I needed to be able to reconnect with my roots.
 Remote working gave me the opportunity to feel more attached to my family, despite the physical distance between us.
 Cooking introduced a new perspective to my life.
 A perspective that brought comfort, appreciation, and attention to the core of who I am: mi cultura Dominicana. –Tahiana Abad

-Corin Ramos, PhD, works in collaboration with the Research team at Catalyst.
-Corin is committed to helping leaders understand how cultural, racial, and ethnic differences, as well as racially charged current events, can impact employees of color.
+Corin Ramos, PhD, worked in collaboration with the Research team at Catalyst.
+Corin was committed to helping leaders understand how cultural, racial, and ethnic differences, as well as racially charged current events, can impact employees of color.
 Prior to working at Catalyst, Corin worked in higher education at two Hispanic-Serving…

 Before joining Catalyst in 2020, Tahiana was an administrator at Stony Brook University.
 As director of diversity affairs, Tahiana increased transparency, efficiency, and communication within the administrative staff and undergraduate student body through the creation of programs and services designed to increase diversity and inclusion on campus.
 Tahiana graduated from…